Instant Expressive Gaussian Head Avatars at Over 100 FPS: Method

-\paragraph{Implementation details.} We initialize all our networks including the adversarial discriminator used in $\mathcal{L}_\text{adv}$ from random weights, except the motion encoder $M$ from ~\cite{zhao2025x} that is pre-trained and frozen, and optimize with the Adam optimizer \cite{kingma2014adam} and batch size $32$ and learning rate $0.0001$.
-We gradually increase the rendering resolution from $64$ to $512$ and introduce the adversarial loss in the middle of training.
+\paragraph{Implementation details.} We initialize all our networks including our instant lifting encoder and the adversarial discriminator used in $\mathcal{L}_\text{adv}$ from random weights, except the motion encoder $M$ from ~\cite{zhao2025x} that is pre-trained and frozen, and optimize with the Adam optimizer \cite{kingma2014adam} and batch size $32$ and learning rate $5e-5$ .
+We gradually increase the rendering resolution from $64$ to $512$ with fixed number of sampled Gaussians and introduce the adversarial loss in the middle of training .
 More details are in the supplementary.